Festival Season in the City: A Guide to Newcastle's Festival Calendar

 Noughty 90s @ Leazes Park

-Taking place in Leazes Park, which is having a busy summer, the Noughty 90s Festival aims to recapture the spirit of the nineties and noughties with three stages of nostalgic acts.
-Darren Styles, Atomic Kitten and DJ Sammy are set to headline, with other acts booked to appear including N-Trance, Love Inc feat Simone, and Andy Whitby.
-Stage 3 has a host of rave acts too – so there’s plenty to keep everyone buzzing!
+Taking place in Leazes Park, Noughty 90s Festival aims to recapture the spirit of the nineties and noughties with three stages of nostalgic acts.
+Vengaboys, Basshunter and Andy Whitby are set to headline its three stages with other acts booked to appear including East 17, Kelly Llorenna and Gareth Gates.
+The Bounce Generation stage boasts a host of rave acts too – so there’s plenty to keep everyone buzzing!

 Arts & Culture